Introduction to Carrick A Rede

 Geology

 Along the whole North Antrim coast, that forms much of the Antrim plateau, the characteristic Ulster Chalk is topped by basalt cliffs.
-At Carrickarede, the ancient volcanic pipe has left dolerite, a more robust rock than basalt, which erodes more slowly.
+At Carrickarede, the ancient volcanic pipe has left dolerite, a tougher rock than basalt, which erodes more slowly.
 Behind the dolerite, to the south, the vent is filled with pyroclastic rocks that break down more easily, mostly a coarse tuff agglomerate.
 The combination of the hard rock out front and the softer rock behind, with long-term erosion by the waves, has eventually left this small island.

 The island has Large caves which can be seen best during low tide.
 It is assumed that at some point the caves were used to serve as boat builders homes.
 They also provided shelter for fishing vessels during stormy weather.